SwiftSeal/resistify/README.md

 pip install .
 ```

-Note that you will need to install `hmmer` manually for this.
+Note that `resistify` requires `hmmer` to be installed and available in your system's PATH, which will not be installed automatically when using `pip`.

 ## Usage